QuantumSimulator

 Spin

-Measurement depends on the axis you ask.
+The answer depends on which question you ask.

 + along Z50%